 As explained in the Search introduction, all indexed assets can be returned as search results.
-Developers can create their own assets, so your installation might have additional asset types beyond the ones included by default.
+Since any developer can create their own assets, your Liferay Portal instance might have additional asset types beyond the ones that Liferay Portal ships with by default.

 Entering Search Terms

 Liferay Portal, backed by Elasticsearch, supports full text search.
 It does not, however, support advanced search syntax, such as Elasticsearch’s query string syntax.
 That means you can’t search specific fields, use wildcards like *, or boolean operators like AND/OR/NOT.
 Liferay is weighing the costs and benefits of enabling the use of string queries out of the box in a future version of Liferay Portal.

 Prefix searching is cool.
 If you’re searching in a site for classical musicians, you might search for the term instrument.
 This search of course returns documents with the full word in them, but it also returns variants with instruments as the prefix.
 For example, results with instruments, instrumental, and instrumentation would also be returned.

 Another way to ensure users see results is using the spell check settings.

 Spell Checking User Queries

 Spell check settings allow administrators to configure the Search application so that if a user types a search term that doesn’t return many results (for example, a slightly misspelled werd), the user can be prompted to improve their search.

 To configure the spell check settings, click the options () button and select Configuration.
 The tab displayed is Display Settings, and next to it is the Spell Check Settings tab.
 Here you can configure the Search application to help users when their initial query doesn’t yield many results.